kvietmeier/Terraform/vastdata/README.md

 #### Acknowledgments

-* None so far other than the many good examples out there.
+* Josh Wentzell at VAST for getting me started and answering many basic questions.